(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Over 77 million American adults engaged in donating time in 2018.
 During the same year giving topped $400 billion for the very first time.

 While many Americans are already giving back to various charities, others aren’t sure where to start.
 Or wonder about their approach.
 They’re left questioning – Is it better to donate time or money to a charity?

 Let’s explore both kinds of charitable giving to see what’s best for you.

 When to Donate Time

-Additionally, more people take on informal roles, performing acts of service for friends, family, and neighbors.
+Additionally, more people take time to donate personal items (hair, blood, plasma, etc.) and take on informal roles, performing acts of service for friends, family, and neighbors.

 Based on different surveys, best estimates say that 1 out of every two adults performs some service work.

 According to the Independent Sector, the answer is yes.

 By the group’s estimates, over 8 billion hours of service work was performed.
 That work is valued at more than $25 an hour.

 Sharing time, effort, and talents in this capacity is a massive help to organizations around the country.